hybridsjs/hybrids/docs/component-model/events.md

 # Events

-The standard communication layer for the elements are DOM events, like `click` or `submit`.
-For the behavior, which should be observable dispatch custom event, which can be listened to just like other standard events.

-`dispatch` function from the library simplifies event generation on element instances.
+The `dispatch` function simplifies event generation on element instances.
 It creates a `CustomEvent` with selected `options` and dispatches it on the given `host` element (As the custom events are part of the HTML standard, you can generate them manually without using `dispatch` from the library).

 ```typescript
 dispatch(host: Element, eventType: string, [options]): boolean